Ixmoon/Gemini-Vertex-Gateway/README.en.md

 ## What is this?

-A stateless API gateway for Google Gemini and Vertex AI APIs, configured entirely via **environment variables**.
+A stateless API gateway for Google Gemini and Vertex AI APIs, configured via a **build-time generated file**.
 It's designed to simplify access, authentication, and key management while enhancing security and availability.

 This gateway acts as a smart relay.
 Direct your requests intended for Google services to the paths you configure (e.g., `/gemini` or `/vertex`).
-Based on environment variable settings, the gateway automatically handles authentication (including Gemini Key rotation and GCP credential rotation), performs intelligent routing based on model names or paths, and securely forwards the requests to the appropriate Google service.
+Based on your configuration file, the gateway automatically handles authentication (including Gemini Key rotation and GCP credential rotation), performs intelligent routing based on model names or paths, and securely forwards the requests to the appropriate Google service.

 It also provides basic HTTP proxy functionality.
 You can configure other path prefixes to forward requests to any web service.